Abbin44/CMD-Plus/README.md

 ### Check the github wiki page for more in depth info about the commands.

+**I Recommend running the shell as administrator since certain commands does not work without admin privilege**

+The command history log is saved in a file in `C:\Users\%username%\AppData\Local\CMD++\cmdHistory.log`
 ### What can the shell do?
 + File Maganement
-    + Make and Delete Files
-    + Make and Delete Folders
+    + Make and Delete Files and Folders
     + Copy and Move Files
     + Copy Folders
+    + Rename Files and Folders
     + Create .zip files
     + Extract .zip files
     + Get the size of a directory